Trump 'going big' with $1 trillion stimulus as U.S. coronavirus deaths top 100

-WASHINGTON/NEW YORK (Reuters) - The Trump administration on Tuesday pursued a $1 trillion stimulus package that could deliver $1,000 checks to Americans within two weeks to buttress an economy hit by coronavirus, while New York said it might order its residents to stay home.
+WASHINGTON/NEW YORK (Reuters) - The Trump administration said on Tuesday it was pursuing a $1 trillion stimulus package that could deliver $1,000 checks to Americans within two weeks to buttress the economy as the number of deaths from coronavirus nationwide crossed 100.

-New York Mayor Bill de Blasio said he would decide within two days whether to order the 8.5 million residents of the most populous U.S. city to “shelter in place.”
-The move would largely confine people to their homes but probably allow them to make necessary trips to the grocery or pharmacy.
+New York City said it might order its 8.5 million residents to “shelter in place” at home, as cities escalated “social distancing” policies by closing schools, bars, restaurants and theaters to fight the spread of the virus.

-“It’s a very, very difficult decision,” de Blasio said.
-“We’ve never been here before.
-I have never heard of anything like this in the history of New York City.”
+“It’s a very, very difficult decision,” Mayor Bill de Blasio said.
+“We’ve never been here before.”
+The state’s governor, Andrew Cuomo, told CNN he did not think it would work.

+Kentucky and Illinois recorded their first coronavirus deaths, putting the nationwide toll at 108.

-In Washington state, where 50 people have died, Governor Jay Inslee signed legislation approving $200 million for homeless aid and other measures to stop the spread of the virus.
-In Georgia, Governor Brian Kemp signed off on $100 million.
+In Washington state, where 52 people have died, Governor Jay Inslee signed legislation approving $200 million for homeless aid and other measures to stop the spread of the virus.
+California’s governor signed off on $1 billion, and Georgia’s governor approved $100 million.
 Kansas shuttered schools through the end of the academic year.
+[L1N2BA2XQ]

-In New Jersey, Governor Phil Murphy closed amusement parks and indoor shopping malls as a record number of unemployment applications crashed state computer systems.

-In Minnesota, the Mall of America, the nation’s largest enclosed shopping center, said it would close through the end of the month.
+In New Jersey, Governor Phil Murphy closed indoor shopping malls as a record number of unemployment applications crashed state computer systems.
+The nation’s largest indoor shopping center, Minnesota’s Mall of America, said it would close.

 Sheriff’s deputies in Los Angeles were ordered to write more tickets and make fewer arrests, to keep jail crowding to a minimum.
+Ohio Governor Mike DeWine postponed elective surgeries to preserve hospital space.

 Less than a week after the NBA suspended its season, star player Kevin Durant tested positive for the virus, the Athletic reported.